eproxus/kraft/README.md

 * `rebar3 check` to check if formatting adheres

 Kraft includes a Git hook that checks formatting before committing.
-To start using the included Git hook in this repository, run:
+To start using the included Git hook in this repository, run the following command in the root of the repository:

 ```
 git config core.hooksPath .githooks